-According to GD no. 1076/2004 for setting up the environmental assessment procedure of certain plans and programmes, the responsibility of involving the public is shared between the beneficiary and the environmental authority.
+According to GD no.1076/2004, as amended, the responsibility of involving the public is shared between the beneficiary and the environmental authority.

 During the screening phase of the SEA procedure, the beneficiary shall inform the public about the first draft of the plan or programme, by repeatedly announcing it in mass-media (2 public announcements three days apart) and by publishing it on his web page.
 The first announcement for the public is made simultaneously with the notification of the environmental authority.
 The public can send written comments and proposals to the competent environmental authority within 15 days from the last announcement.
 After the environmental authorities take the screening decision, they make it available to the public for 10 days and the comments and opinions expressed by the public are taken into account for reconsidering the screening decision.
 The announcement about the screening decision is also published in mass media by the beneficiary.